jeremigr/GhiblApp/README.md

 When a title is clicked, it displays the movie's image and description.

 You can also sort the list by title, director, or year (ascendant or descendant), or look for a specific movie or director in the search bar.
-Clicking on the explorer's main image displays a random movie from the list.
+<br>Clicking on the explorer's main image displays a random movie from the list.

 Note: While my programming culture is solid, I'm still learning it in practice.